 With couples, the same idea as families would apply.
 Start with a common base color and then add whatever color you'd like.
 Staying away from bold patterns or colors.
 Try to stick with softer or muted tones, such as olive green, or light blue.
 And my biggest advise would be don't be afraid to get fancy!
 Now is your chance to get dressed up or dolled up.
 Have an outfit that you never know when to wear it to?
 Now you can.
 Have fun with it!

-Wear what flatters your body.
+Wear what flatters your body and makes you comfortable.

 If you wear something that you're not comfortable in, it'll show.
 And not only in your body language but the whole experience might be clouded by how uneasy you feel.